eProsima/Integration-Service-Deprecated/doc/README.rst

 The parameters of the XML configuration file are the following:

-*   **rs**: label that contains a Integration Services valid configuration.
+*   **is**: label that contains a Integration Services valid configuration.
 It doesn't have to have an associated text but the bridge elements.

     *   **bridge**: element defining a simple bridge.
 There could be as "bridge" elements as the user needs.
 It doesn't have to have an associated text but the bridge configuration elements.